norepimorphism/regent/README.md

 }
 ```

+> **Note**
-The most important thing to remember is: `impl Fallible` is not the result of a fallible operation, but rather the operation itself.
+> `impl Fallible` is not the result of a fallible operation, but rather the operation itself.
 As such, it is inert until explicitly executed via a method that selects the error-handling strategy.
 The non-immediate execution of functions returning `impl Fallible` is similar to that of `async` functions; in this way, executing a `Fallible` is analogous to `.await`ing a `Future` (though `Fallible` is otherwise unrelated to asynchronous programming).

 ### Fine-Tuning